muralisrini/shim/README.md

 # shim

-Shim from hyperledger master copied and vendored.
+Self contained shim created from hyperledger master.
 GO chaincodes can import this shim and be independent of fabric shim.